-Sexual violence in U.S. detention facilities is a human rights crisis.
-Whether committed by corrections officials or by other inmates, prisoner rape constitutes torture under international law.
-The U.S. has ratified two binding treaties that explicitly prohibit torture, the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) and the International Covenant on Civil and Political Rights.
-JDI works to ensure that the U.S. fulfills its obligations under these international treaties.
+Prisoner rape constitutes torture under international law -- whether it is committed by corrections officials or by other inmates.
+The U.S. has ratified two binding treaties that explicitly prohibit torture: the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) and the International Covenant on Civil and Political Rights.

 JDI believes that compliance with international human rights laws is a critical component of ensuring inmate safety.
-To this end, JDI contributes to monitoring of U.S. treaty compliance by providing information to U.N. agencies.
-For example, after JDI submitted a shadow report to the U.N.
-Committee Against Torture, to inform its review of U.S. compliance with the Convention, the Committee expressed concern about sexual violence in domestic facilities and urged the U.S. government to urgently address this crisis.
+JDI works to ensure that the U.S. fulfills its obligations under international treaties, including by providing information to U.N. monitoring agencies.
+In 2010, after JDI submitted a shadow report to the U.N.
+Committee Against Torture, the Committee expressed concern about sexual violence in domestic facilities and urged the U.S. government to urgently address this crisis.

 For more information about JDI’s effort to bring international human rights norms into detention facilities in the U.S., please contact Cynthia Totten, Senior Program Director, at firstname.lastname@example.org.